0nix/ggj21/twine/evidence_questioning.md

 [You say nothing]

 You decide to stay quiet, and the pair of squabbling men to their own argument.
 It had been just about the 9th time you'd hear this argument between your two superiors.
 It was becoming old hat, quickly.
 You'd wonder if they would ever agree on anything.
 You wonder if they were enjoying fighting each other.
-You wonder if they continued these interrogations simply because the had enough misery for themselves so they had to spread some around.
+You wonder if they continued these interrogations simply because they just wanted to spread misery around.

 (nothing)